armyofkittens/School_District_Analysis/README.md

 The original analysis was to find how school spending, school size, and school type affects the overall math and reading scores for a sample of 15 schools in a district.
 It was later discovered however, that Thomas High School (THS) may have altered their ninth grade math and reading scores.
 The new analysis was to find how removing those scores from the data pool impacts the district's metrics.

 ## Results of Analysis
-* The  scores did go down in the district summary, however impact to the overall district were negligable.
+* The  scores did go down in the district summary, however impact to the overall district was negligable.
 <p align="left">
   <img src="https://github.com/armyofkittens/School_District_Analysis/blob/main/Resources/District%20Summary.png" width="1000"/>
 </p>